IBMDecisionOptimization/DO-Samples/README.md

 # DO-Samples
 This repository contains Decision Optimization samples that you can use in:
-- IBM Watson Studio and Watson Machine Learning on IBM Cloud
+- IBM watsonx.ai and IBM Cloud Pak for Data as a Service
-- IBM Cloud Pak for Data
+- IBM Cloud Pak for Data V4.7.x, V4.6.x, V4.5.x and V4.0.x
-- IBM Watson Studio Local
+- IBM Cloud Pak for Data (previous unsupported versions) V3.5.x, V3.0.x and V2.5.x

 For details on how to use these samples, refer to the *Examples and Samples* section of the Decision Optimization documentation for your product.